-If you incur any temporary Breaks in Service of one or more years before you are vested, you must return to Covered Employment after the Break in Service and reestablish participation by working at least 870 hours in Covered Employment before you can become vested.
+If you incur any temporary Breaks in Service of one or more years before you are vested and prior to incurring a Permanent Break in Service, you must return to Covered Employment after the Break in Service and reestablish participation before you can become vested (see page 10).

-If you worked in reciprocal service and are entitled to credit for Vesting Service, your actual number of hours you worked in reciprocal service will be combined with your hours you worked for contributing employers under this Plan in determining whether you met the 870-hour requirement to be credited with a Year of Vesting Service.
+If you worked in reciprocal service and are entitled to credit for Vesting Service, the actual number of hours you worked in reciprocal service will be combined with the hours you worked for participating employers under the Plan in determining whether you met the 870-hour requirement to be credited with a Year of Vesting Service.

-Once you are vested, you have a right to a pension when you retire at your Normal Retirement Age or, depending on your work history, you may be eligible to begin receiving a pension at an earlier age.
-Please contact the Pension Department of the Fund Office if you would like more information.
+Once you are vested, you have a right to a pension when you retire at your Normal Retirement Age or, depending on your work history, you may be eligible to begin receiving a pension at an earlier age (see page 18).